godotengine/godot-docs/learning/features/3d/lighting.rst

 Spot Shadow Mapping
 ^^^^^^^^^^^^^^^^^^^

 Spots dont need any parameters for shadow mapping, they should just work.
-Keep in mind that, at more than 89 degrees, shadows stop functioning for spots, and you should consider using an Omni light.
+Keep in mind that, at more than 89 degrees of aperture, shadows stop functioning for spots, and you should consider using an Omni light.

 Shadow Atlas